adamElh3/Data-Engineering-Project-Amesterdam--Airbnb/README.md

 ![alt text](https://github.com/adamElh3/Data-Engineering-project-Amesterdam-Airbnb/blob/main/images_github/doc_command.png)

-if you want to see your documentations:
+If you want to see your documentations:
 Navigate to the "Docs" Tab:

 In the dbt Cloud workspace, find and click on the "Docs" tab.